Solar-Helix-Independent-Transport/allianceauth-mumble-temp/README.md

 # Mumble Temp Links

-> ⚠️ This does nothing on its own you also need to update your authenticator!
+> ⚠️ This does nothing on it's own you also need to update your authenticator!
 [To my fork found here](https://gitlab.com/aaronkable/mumble-authenticator).
 More on that in the setup instructions below!

 This [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) module lets you give temp access to your mumble service with ease.

 # Usage
 A user with the create permission creates a link and copies it to the people who need access, TempLink users will be given the group `Guest`, mumble ACL's can be setup to restrict access as required.
 The mumble chat command `!kicktemps` will purge the mumble server of all temp users, if they still have a valid Templink they will be able to reconect until it either expires or is removed from the tool.
 Only members who have the `Kick User` permission can use the command.

 # Setup